rmnavr/fpmx/docs/cheetsheet.md

 Help on _TupleType in module typing:

 Tuple = typing.Tuple
-    Deprecated alias to builtins.tuple.

-    Tuple[X, Y] is the cross-product type of X and Y.
+    Tuple type; Tuple[X, Y] is the cross-product type of X and Y.

     Example: Tuple[T1, T2] is a tuple of two elements corresponding to type variables T1 and T2.
 Tuple[int, float, str] is a tuple of an int, a float and a string.

     To specify a variable-length tuple of homogeneous type, use Tuple[T, ...].
 ```